Approved by a majority of faculty: July, 2007

-Every spring semester, all faculty members will complete a Faculty Performance Report covering the preceding two calendar years.
+Every spring semester, all faculty members will complete a Faculty Performance Report covering the preceding three calendar years.
 Evidence relating to performance in teaching, scholarship, and service (described in the Collective Bargaining Agreement, the Faculty Handbook, and the Department of Sociology’s “Criteria and Procedures for Annual Evaluations, Merit Pay Increase Recommendations and Teaching Assignment Recommendations” document) will be included in this report, as well as other performance information the faculty member deems important.

 N. Promotion and Tenure

 1. Departmental recommendations for promotion and tenure follow University-wide policies detailed in the Collective Bargaining Agreement (CBA) and the Faculty Handbook (FH).

 2. Informing Faculty of Progress toward Promotion or Tenure: The Chair will inform all faculty eligible for promotion or tenure of their progress annually in writing.
 In assessing progress toward promotion or tenure, the chair will give substantial weight to Personnel Committee discussions and general feedback as well as the detailed feedback from the Promotion and Tenure Committee’s deliberations during Spring semester.

 3. Recommendation for promotion to the rank of Associate Professor and/or tenure at the Associate Professor rank is based on recognition of demonstrated effectiveness in teaching, service, definite scholarly accomplishments, and recognized standing in the discipline of Sociology.
 Tenure must be granted within seven years unless an extension of the tenure-earning period has been granted.